 Mobile data center

-To support the Gas Transmission System Operator’s backup dispatch and other activities, allowing a smooth gas supply to citizens in Ukraine.
+To support Ukraine’s Gas Transmission System Operator to provide backup dispatch and other activities, allowing a smooth gas supply to citizens in Ukraine

-To help Ukrenergo, Ukraine’s electricity transmission system operator, restore operations at substations throughout the country.
+To help Ukrenergo, Ukraine’s electricity transmission system operator, and distribution system operators restore operations at substations throughout the country.

 Read more on energysecurityua.org, Facebook and LinkedIn.